notLogi/financial-tracker/README.md

 - One of the interesting parts of my code is how I refactored the helper methods for the reportMenu and LedgerMenu.
 I looked up at how to pass a condition through the parameter and it taught me about Predicate.
 Predicate is a functional interface that allows this.
 I was able to reduce a lot of repetition with this trick.
+- Double vs double, where Double is an object.
+Used to check if the double was a valid number.
 ## Resources
 - https://www.geeksforgeeks.org/java/java-8-predicate-with-examples/